 The advent of cash-settled futures contracts such as Eurodollar futures has rendered this traditional definition overly restrictive, however, because actual delivery never takes place with cash-settled contracts.
 Instead, the buyer and seller exchange payments based on changes in the price of a specified underlying item or the returns to an underlying security.
+For example, parties to an IMM Eurodollar contract exchange payments based on changes in the returnes to an underlying security.
 For example, parties to an IMM Eurodollar contract exchange payments based on changes in market interest rates for three-month Eurodollar deposits-the underlying deposits are neither "bought" nor "sold" on the contract maturity date.
 A more general definition of a futures contract, therefore, is a standardized, transferable agreement that provides for the exchange of cash flows based on changes in the market price of some commodity or returns to a specified security.